2026 Sustainability Summit

 Responsible AI for Environmental Management | PEN I

-This 50-minute workshop (a laptop is required) introduces Northern students to practical, responsible uses of AI in environmental management.
-We’ll explore how AI can support sustainability goals, such as reducing energy and water demand, while acknowledging concerns about its resource-intensive nature.
-Students will learn strategies to minimize AI’s environmental footprint and balance benefits with costs.
+This 50-minute workshop introduces students to practical and responsible uses of artificial intelligence in environmental management.
+Participants will explore how AI can support sustainability goals, including reducing energy and water demand, while addressing concerns about AI’s resource-intensive infrastructure.
+The session will provide strategies to minimize AI’s environmental footprint and to balance its benefits and costs.
+A laptop is required for participation.

 Book Swap, Encouraging Rest and Resilience through Literature | PEN III